IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 Conversely,where a parameter is explicitly listed in this document but no checkable guardrails are specified, the script **must not** imposes any constraints on changes to the parameter.

-## 2.GUARDRAILS AND GUIDELINES ON PROTOCOL PARAMETER UPDATE ACTIONS
+### 2. GUARDRAILS AND GUIDELINES ON PROTOCOL PARAMETER UPDATE ACTIONS

 Below are guardrails and guidelines for changing updatable protocol parameter settings via the protocol parameter update governance action such that the Cardano Blockchain is never in an unrecoverable state as a result of such changes.